HarmonizedMRI/B0shimming/README.md

 This involves running a Pulseq scan and calculating the field map.

 3. **Calculating and applying the optimal shim current settings**.
-This involves defining the shim region, and running 'shim.jl' to obtain the new shim settings.
+This involves defining the shim region, and running *shim.jl* to obtain the new shim settings.

 ## Code description